 Wildlife Camp is divided into two parts Main camp and Bushcamp.
 At the main camp, we have 4 different parts, Lagoon side chalets, Riverside chalets, Barefoot safari tents, and our Campsite.
-Each has its own appeal, with their own unique atmosphere and views of the beautiful surroundings.
+Each has its own appeal, with its own unique atmosphere and views of the beautiful surroundings.
 When it comes to accommodation, Wildlife Camp does not offer luxury; we offer the bush!

 We have five chalets situated in a quiet corner of the camp, overlooking a lagoon area and surrounded by huge shady trees.
 Parking for your vehicles is available right by the chalets.
 A combination of rustic and comfortable, they all offer a unique view over the lagoon where wildlife is abundant.

-Three twin chalets, one double chalet and one family chalet is nestled in underneath some of the magnificent trees the Luangwa Valley has to offer.
+Three twin chalets, one double chalet, and one family chalet are nestled in underneath some of the magnificent trees the Luangwa Valley has to offer.
 There is a self-catering kitchen available and all chalets come standard with a standing fan, mosquito nets, a safe, and tea-and-coffee facilities.

 All have a veranda that allows you to relax and unwind, whilst watching the wildlife that is all around.

 These chalets each offer unique views over the Luangwa River.
 Three twin chalets and a family chalet which can accommodate a family of five in two separate bedrooms are available, each with its own private veranda.

 Standing fans, mosquito nets, a safe, and tea-and-coffee facilities come standard.
 The Hippo Hide, in front of the reception, attracts a variety of animals to a year-round watering hole.
 Wildlife density is especially high during the hot and dry months.